 The second pillar is the traditional relationship of the Indian people to the Federal Government, in which the Federal Government serves as advocate of the interests of Indian communities to the larger Canadian society and its institutions, and promotes the capacity of Indian communities to achieve their aspirations.
 This relationship must be strengthened by opening up communication with the Indian people and by encouraging their greater involvement in the planning, budgeting and delivery of health programs.

 The third pillar is the Canadian health system.
 This system is one of specialized and interrelated elements, which may be the responsibility of Federal, Provincial or Municipal Governments, Indian bands, or the private sector.
 But these divisions are superficial in the light of the health system as a whole.
 The most significant federal roles in this interdependent system are in public health activities on reserves, health promotion, and the detection and mitigation of hazards to health in the environment.
 The most significant Provincial and private roles are in the diagnosis and treatment of acute and chronic disease and in the rehabilitation of the sick.
 Indian communities have a significant role to play in health promotion, and in the adaptation of health services delivery to the specific needs of their community.
 Of course, this does not exhaust the many complexities of the system.
 The Federal Government is committed to maintaining an active role in the Canadian health system as it affects Indians.
+It is committed to encouraging provinces to maintain their role and to filling gaps in necessary diagnostic, treatment and rehabilitative services.
 It is committed to promoting the capacity of Indian communities to play an active, more positive role in the health system and in decisions affecting their health.

 These three pillars of community development, the traditional relationship of the Indian people to the Federal Government, and the interrelated Canadian health system provide the means to end the tragedy of Indian ill-health in Canada.